 Free Early Reading Screenings

-Marburn Academy offers free early reading screenings for 5–7-year-old children whose parents want to know if their child is likely to encounter difficulty in learning to read.
+Marburn Academy offers free early reading screenings for children in kindergarten, first and second grades whose parents want to know if their child is likely to encounter difficulty in learning to read.

 For over 15 years, Marburn has offered Free Early Reading Screenings (FERS) to our greater community.
 These screenings offer an accessible resource to caregivers of kindergarten, first, and second graders who have questions or concerns about their child’s reading development.
 Even though the screening is not a diagnostic tool, it does identify if a child is likely to encounter difficulty learning to read.